magical-eda/MAGICAL-CIRCUITS/benchmark_circuits/Comparator/README.md

 **COMPARATOR_PRE_AMP**

-It is a standard Strong-Arm latch design with optimization for high-speed data converters.
+It is a standard Strong-Arm latch design optimized for high-speed data converters.

 Pin definition: